API Reference Introduction

 Use this guide to map Signal API resource groups to the endpoint pages, schemas, and examples you need.

-Use the API Reference button in the header to open the endpoint pages.
-There you can review endpoint paths, request parameters, response examples, and the interactive call builder tool.
+Select API Reference in the header to open endpoint pages, where you can review paths, request parameters, response examples, and the interactive call builder.

 What each reference page includes